lttng/lttng-docs/contents/using-lttng/controlling-tracing/taking-a-snapshot.md

 </pre>

 Next, enable channels, events and add context to channels as usual.
-Once a tracing session is created in snapshot mode, channels will be forced to use the [overwrite](#doc-channel-overwrite-mode-vs-discard-mode) mode (`--overwrite` option of the `enable-channel` command; also called
+Once a tracing session is created in snapshot mode, channels are forced to use the [overwrite](#doc-channel-overwrite-mode-vs-discard-mode) mode (`--overwrite` option of the `enable-channel` command; also called